Regime change in the West

 With a parallel build, how do we balance the first steps, tech-first or community-first?
 Meaning, do we start with the tools, or the network of people who will use them?
 Both have been a challenge over the last ten years.

-Activism Matters for Tech Development and #FOSS Paths
+Activism for tech development and #FOSS paths

-To look at this, we need to move outside the comfort zones of current #mainstreaming thinking.
-Let’s start by touching on the role of #protestcamps in direct action, protest camps are temporary activist spaces set up in public areas to bring attention to social, environmental, and political issues.
+To look at why this is important, we need to move outside the comfort zones of current #mainstreaming thinking.
+Let’s start by touching on the role of #protestcamps in direct action: protest camps are temporary activist spaces set up in public areas to bring attention to social, environmental, and political issues.
 These camps create a direct action environment where people gather, discuss, and demonstrate.
 They range from #fluffy (peaceful and symbolic) to #spiky (disruptive and confrontational), depending on the nature of the cause and the activists involved.

-Who uses these strategies and spaces, some examples of protest movements: #Occupy Movement – Challenged economic inequality and corporate influence. #ClimateCamp – A radical grassroots direct action movement to counter #climatechaos through awareness, policy pressure, and direct disruption.
-Active in multiple countries, it peaked in the late 2000s and early 2010s, influencing both public debate and government action. #CriticalMass – A decentralized cycling activism movement, founded in 1992, that uses monthly mass bike rides to reclaim public space and challenge car culture.
+This raises the question of who uses these strategies and spaces, some examples of protest movements: #Occupy Movement – Challenged economic inequality and corporate influence. #ClimateCamp – A radical grassroots direct action movement to counter #climatechaos through awareness, policy pressure, and direct disruption.
+Climate camp was active in multiple countries, it peaked in the late 2000s and early 2010s, influencing both public debate and government action. #CriticalMass – A decentralized cycling activism movement, founded in 1992, that uses monthly mass bike rides to reclaim public space and challenge car culture.

-These examples of grassroots politics operates from the bottom up, empowering people to engage directly rather than relying on mediating political parties or institutions.
-These paths give communities a voice and enable change outside traditional power structures.
-Direct action & grassroots politics is always the working change and challenge we need, activism that bypasses traditional political intermediaries, using disruptive tactics like strikes, sit-ins, and blockades.
+These examples are all of grassroots politics operates from the bottom up, empowering people to engage directly rather than relying on mediating political parties or institutions.
+This long traditional path give communities a voice and enable change outside the often #blocking traditional power structures.
+Direct action & grassroots politics is always the working change and challenge when activism bypasses traditional political intermediaries, using disruptive tactics like strikes, sit-ins, and blockades.

-Together, these methods provide democratic and practical ways to challenge authority, disrupt harmful policies, and drive real change.
+Together, these methods provide the non #mainstreaming democratic and practical ways to challenge authority, disrupt harmful policies, and drive real change.
 Let’s look at another example, the debate around #XR (Extinction Rebellion), founded in 2018, #XR uses nonviolent civil disobedience to push governments to act on the #climatecrisis.
 The movement is divisive, some see it as #spiky, using direct action to force political change.
-Others argue it’s too #fluffy, adhering to liberal ideas of legality and nonviolence, which limits its radical potential.
-Whether #XR is a radical or liberal movement remains an active debate, but its impact on public discourse and activism is undeniable.
+Others argue it’s too #fluffy, adhering to liberal ideas of legality and nonviolence, that limits its radical potential.
+Whether #XR is a radical or liberal movement remains an active debate, but the impact it has had on public discourse and activism is undeniable.
 This active fluffy/spiky debate is core to affective grassroots activism.

-This experience we need to pass onto the #4opens alternatives & horizontalist paths in tech, which to often have the assumption that liberal legality alone will fix systemic problems, a #geekproblem fantasy.
-A better path, is learning from this history of activism, native #FOSS and #4opens structures, which yes are not without challenges, need this to build alternatives that avoid the false hope that #mainstreaming institutions will voluntarily dismantle themselves.
+This experience is what we need to pass onto the #4opens alternatives & horizontalist paths in tech, which to often have the assumption that liberal legality alone will fix systemic problems, which is an easy to see #geekproblem fantasy.
+A better path is learning from the history of activism, native #FOSS and #4opens structures, which yes are not without challenges, need this to build alternatives that avoid the false hope that #mainstreaming institutions will voluntarily dismantle themselves.

-As I highlight, activism isn’t separate from tech development, with #FOSS it shapes it.
+As I keep highlighting, activism isn’t separate from tech development, with the #FOSS traditions coming from tech activism already.
 Movements like #Indymedia, #Fediverse, and #OMN show that #FOSS paths can be built with social movements in mind.
-If we don’t shape our own digital tools, they will be co-opted by #dotcons and restricted by #mainstreaming forces.
+If we don’t shape our own digital tools, they will, and are, co-opted by #dotcons and restricted by #mainstreaming “common sense”.
+The solution?
+Rebuild from the ground up—not just by resisting, but by actively creating the alternatives we want to see.

 Open Media Network (OMN): An Overview